 This is their iconic brush and it’s designed to remove dead fur from the undercoat.
 They have many variations of the de-shedder depending on the type of coat your breed has.

-Huskies have thick double-coats and are known for their spectacular shedding displays.
-Naturally, this has owners scrambling to find the best brush possible to remove the dead fur and maintain their coat.
+Huskies have thick double coats and are known for their spectacular shedding.
+Naturally, this has owners scrambling to find the best brush possible to remove the dead fur and maintain their husky’s coat.

-The de-shedder tool is somewhat sharp and does have the ability to at least damage the topcoat if used incorrectly.
+The de-shedder tool is somewhat sharp and does have the ability to damage the topcoat if used incorrectly*.

 Owners have mixed feelings about the de-shedder, some love it, and some hate it.
 It depends on how it has been used.
 I know owners who use it without damaging the coat, and others weren’t so lucky.